coq/coq/doc/sphinx/language/cic.rst

 .. flag:: Auto Template Polymorphism

-   This option, enabled by default, makes every inductive type declared at level :math:`\Type` (without annotations or hiding it behind a definition) template polymorphic if possible.
+   This flag, enabled by default, makes every inductive type declared at level :math:`\Type` (without annotations or hiding it behind a definition) template polymorphic if possible.